+Monroe County Health Department

-- 6. Guest Policies each facility shall adopt and implement a policy, which prohibits "nonessential" guests, including members of the facility's organization, who are not currently slated to live in the facility.
-Essential guests are those who are providing a professional service to the facility, such as food preparation, cleaning, repairs, or a similar nature.
-Guest logs shall be maintained. - 7.
-Gathering Sizes each facility shall adhere to the gathering sizes in any/all of the Board's prior Regulations or any other local Orders issued within the facility's jurisdiction.
-Virtual gatherings are recommended and must be used for any gathering exceeding a Regulation or Order. - 8.
-Face Covering Policies each facility shall adhere to the face covering or mask Orders and Regulations previously adopted by Dr. Sharp and the Board. - 9.
+- 7. Face Covering Policies each facility shall adhere to the face covering or mask Orders and Regulations previously adopted by Dr. Sharp and the Board. - 8.
 Quarantine and Isolation Policies each facility shall adopt quarantine and isolation policies.
-It is recommended that each facility send a resident who has been infected to the resident's private home or a private location, if possible.
-Alternatively, the facility shall provide isolation space for any resident, who is infected by or exposed to COVID-19 and who must isolate, with such space including separate sleeping and bathroom space.
-If such space is not available in the facility, space must be located outside the facility for the resident during the isolation period, so that other residents are not exposed. - 10.
+It is recommended that each shall provide isolation space for any resident, who is infected by COVID-19 and who must isolate, with such space including separate sleeping and bathroom space.
+Quarantine practices also must be adopted for those who are exposed.
+If adequate isolation space is not available in the facility, space should be located outside the facility for the resident during the isolation period, so that other residents are not exposed.
+The Department will work with individual facilities to recommend and develop plans, as needed, to ensure that public health is not impacted by infected residents who leave facilities lacking adequate space, proper infrastructure, or leadership. - 9.
 Record keeping each facility shall maintain record-keeping so that adherence to this Public Health Regulation shall be demonstrated.
+It is Dr. Sharp and the Board's goal to assist and help facilities, in order to maintain the health of the facility residents and that of the Monroe County residents, in general. - 10.
+Compliance with Affiliated Rules and Regulations the Board requires residents of any facility, who is subject to separate COVID-19 rules and regulations, because of their affiliation with that separate organization or institution, (for example: Indiana University students, who are subject to Indiana University rules and regulations regarding COVID-19 testing and reporting), to strictly abide by those rules and regulations, as long as those rules and regulations further the interests of the Board and public health.

+Monroe County Health Department

-It is Dr. Sharp and the Board's goal to assist and help facilities, in order to maintain the health of the facility residents and that of the Monroe County residents, in general. - 11.
-In order to enforce these Regulations, the Monroe County Board of Health formally requests that Indiana University and its representatives share any and all information in their possession which would show a violation of these Regulations or a lack of compliance.
-To the extent that Indiana University requires an Order to comply with this Paragraph, Dr. Thomas W. Sharp shall issue such Order. - 12.
-Violations of this Regulation are subject to penalties as provided by the Monroe County Code, including but not limited to Chapters 305 and 115, and may be enforced by any local or state law enforcement agency.
+- 11. Enforcement in order to enforce these Regulations, the Board, the Department, and Dr. Sharp shall utilize all authority delegated to them by the State of Indiana and all authority provided under the law including, but not limited to, Indiana Codes 16-19-3 et seq.; 16-10-1 et seq.; 16-41-9 et seq.; and Monroe County Code Chapter 305.
+To the extent allowed by law, the Indiana University and its representatives shall share any and all information in their possession which would show a violation of or a lack of compliance with these Regulations.
+To the extent that Indiana University requires an Order to comply with this Paragraph, Dr. Sharp shall issue such Order. - 12.
+Violations of this Regulation are subject to penalties as provided by the Monroe County Code, including but not limited to Chapters 305 and 115, and may be enforced by any local or state law enforcement agency or any agent of the Board and/or Monroe County Health Department.
 Nothing in this Regulation gives individual residents the authority to intimidate or harass individuals who do not voluntarily comply or who are found out of compliance with this Regulation. - 13.
 It is Monroe County's intent to educate and gain voluntary compliance by all persons in Monroe County.
-Notices of Ordinance Violations, with penalties as allowed by Monroe

-County Code, should be issued only as a last resort and if voluntary compliance may not be achieved.
-A Class C Ordinance Violation is subject to a fine of up to Five Hundred Dollars (\$500.00), per violation, per day.

-14. This Regulation supplements any existing regulations and shall be in effect until rescinded.
-Dr. Thomas W. Sharp is authorized by the Board to implement Orders which deviate from these Regulations in a more stringent manner, if he deems it is necessary for an individual's or the public's health.
+Notices of Ordinance Violations, with penalties as allowed by Monroe County Code, should be issued only as a last resort and if voluntary compliance may not be achieved.
+A Class C Ordinance Violation is subject to a fine of up to Five Hundred Dollars (\$500.00), per violation, per day. - 14.
+This Regulation supplements any existing regulations and shall be in effect until rescinded.
+Dr. Sharp is authorized by the Board to implement Orders which deviate from these Regulations in a more stringent manner, if he deems it is immediately necessary for an individual's or the public's health.